 Through the treatment of wastewater, the District recovers and treats nutrient-rich, organic matter (solids) to produce biosolids.
-Consistent with the regulations of the U.S. Environmental Protection Agency ("EPA") and the regulations in place at the end-use sites, the District's biosolids are recycled through composting, fertilizing non-food farm fields (land application), and disposed in a landfill for methane gas recovery.
+Consistent with the regulations of the U.S. Environmental Protection Agency ("EPA") and the regulations in place at the end-use sites, the District's biosolids are recycled through composting, fertilizing non-food farm fields (land application), and drying and pyrolyzing (to produce fertilizing pellets and biochar).
 The District's goal is to ensure our biosolids management strategies align with existing market conditions and continue a sustainable, reliable and economical biosolids management program that provides environmentally-sound practices and meets federal, State and local regulatory requirements.

-The District's biosolids averaged about 550 tons per day ("tpd") in Fiscal Year 2019-20, with a total expenditure of 92% of the \$13.2 million budgeted, at an annual average cost per ton of \$58.32 for hauling and management at offsite locations, as described in the following table.
-Such costs had increased during Fiscal Year 2017-18, but stabilized as new solids centrifuge facilities were fully commissioned and reduced biosolids hauling and management costs.
-In addition, the Irvine Ranch Water District (the
+The District's biosolids averaged about 524 tons per day ("tpd") in Fiscal Year 2022-23, with a total expenditure of 100% of the \$13.7 million budgeted, at an annual average cost per ton of \$71.22 for hauling and management at offsite locations, as described in the following table below.
+The District's biosolids tonnage dropped in 2019 after the new solids centrifuge facilities were fully commissioned, which significantly reduced biosolids hauling and management costs.
+In addition, in September 2021 the Irvine Ranch Water District's solids discharge to the District has effectively ceased after the commissioning of their solids processing facilities.